giorgosbaknis/Robotic-Arm-Controllers/README.md

 ## Project Overview

-- **Position Control**: Demonstrates the application of position control strategies to manipulate robotic arms.
 - **Task Space Control**: Showcases the implementation of task space control methods for controlling robotic arms based on end effector position and orientation.

 ## Key Technologies